humdrum-tools/humdrum-documentation/guide/ch11/index.md

 In order to avoid outputting interrupted intervals, the <span class="option">b</span> (break) option can be used.
 This option requires a subsequent regular expression that defines the contexts where the interval calculation should be suspended and restarted.
-A common invocation would identify `**kern` rests (`r`) as a suitable place to break melodic interval calculations.
+A common invocation would identify <span class="rep">kern</span>
+rests (`r`) as a suitable place to break melodic interval calculations.
 For example,